juju/docs/src/en/charms-deploying.md

 Deployed services usually start with a sane default configuration.
 However, for some services it is desireable (and quicker) to configure them at deployment time.
 This can be done by creating a YAML format file of configuration values and using the `--config=` switch:

     juju deploy mysql --config=myconfig.yaml

 There is more information on this, and other ways to configure services in the [documentation for configuring services](./charms-config.html).

-# A note about caching...

-After Juju resolves a charm and its dependencies, it bundles them and deploys them to a machine provider charm cache/repository (e.g. ~/.juju/charmcache).
+!!!
+Note: After Juju resolves a charm and its dependencies, it bundles them and deploys them to a machine provider charm cache/repository (e.g. ~/.juju/charmcache).
 This allows the same charm to be deployed to multiple machines repeatably and with minimal network transfers.